wpeterman/landconn/README.md

 ## Example – Incidence function connectivity

-This is example is copied from the `ifc` example
+This example is copied from the `ifc` example
 ``` r
 library(landconn)